chriskrycho/v5.chriskrycho.com/site/journal/2020/Color Schemes.md

 | dark                   | light               | light  |
 | dark                   | dark                | dark   |

-This isn't complicated, <i>per se</i>… but it it *does* require some thought to make sure it works just right and that the CSS and JS interact correctly.
+This isn't complicated, <i>per se</i>… but it it *does* require some thought to make sure it works just right and that the <abbr>CSS</abbr> and <abbr title="JavaScript">JS</abbr> interact correctly.

-*[JS]: JavaScript

-## CSS
+## <abbr>CSS</abbr>

-On the CSS side of things, it was important that there be *one* definition of what the light and dark color schemes are, and then that the `prefers-color-scheme` and a CSS class both use that same definition.
+On the <abbr>CSS</abbr> side of things, it was important that there be *one* definition of what the light and dark color schemes are, and then that the `prefers-color-scheme` and a <abbr>CSS</abbr> class both use that same definition.
 That way, I don't have to try to keep multiple definitions in sync.

-To make this work, I combined the power of [CSS Custom Properties] and an [SCSS] mixin.
+To make this work, I combined the power of [<abbr>CSS</abbr> Custom Properties][custom-properties] and an [<abbr title="sassy CSS">SCSS</abbr>][SCSS] mixin.
 The custom properties define the set of colors in play throughout the site: foreground, background, borders, link colors, etc. The mixin then applies those custom properties to the style selectors.
 As a simplified example:

 ```scss
 @mixin light {